 Students follow the new Edexcel B GCSE Geography 9-1 specification, covering the following topics: Hazardous Earth, Development Dynamics, Challenges of an Urbanising World, The UK's Evolving Physical Landscape, The UK's Evolving Human Landscape, Geographical Investigations (which includes 2 statutory fieldwork investigations: An Urban study of Brighton, and a Coastal study along the Sussex Coast), People and the Biosphere, Forests under Threat, Consuming Energy Resources.

 The course is examined with three terminal examinations at the end of Year 11.

 BTEC Travel and Tourism

-The course is examined with a mixture of both assignments and an examination.
+The course is examined with a mixture of both internal assignments and an external examination.

 Lloyd Durbin is a Geography Teacher and is qualified with a BA in Geography and a PGCE.
 Having lived for most of his adult life in the East End of London, Lloyd has a particular interest in the changing urban and social geography of cities, however his childhood on the Devon coastline has also fostered within him a keen interest in physical landscapes.
 Lloyd is proud to teach Geography at Varndean, and hopes that he can inspire students to be curious about the human and physical world, and how they interact!